 - High initial cost of the vehicles and inadequate charging systems are the obstacles to global uptake of electric trucks.
 Electric trucks involve superior batteries and power electronics that make them more expensive to purchase relative to diesel ones.
 Thus, it is likely to hampers the growth of electric truck market across the globe.

 - Moreover, the lack of sufficient charging systems, particularly in the case of trucking of long distances limits the viability of operations and fleet implementation.
 The Semi by Tesla, in particular, has also seen slowed deliveries partially because of the cost of production and the need to have large networks of mega chargers to accommodate long-range haulage.
-Areas with a weak charging network cause fleet operators to be reluctant to switch to it, which slows the adoption pace.
+Areas with a weak EV Charging Station network cause fleet operators to be reluctant to switch to it, which slows the adoption pace.
 The lack of maintenance knowledge and the necessity to have specialized service centers is another complication to operations.

 - The overall cost of ownership is beneficial in the long run; the initial capital expenditure is a major hindrance.
 This is especially essential in the emerging markets where the development of infrastructure is still behind schedule and fleet operators are extremely cost conscious.